dkhenry/Minecraft-JMX-Plugin/README.md

 various minecraft actions and provides player and server stats.

 ## Configuration
-The plugin will spawn a MineJMX.properties file for you.
+This plugin now uses the global bukkit configuration file.
 It currently supports these options

 ip
 username
 password
 port

-the file is in standard Java properties format __ You Must Change the Username and Password __
+ __ You Must Change the Username and Password __

 ## Use
 You can connect to a properly configured server with JConsole